-If you want to start breeding chickens in order to perpetuate your flock, where is the best place to start?
+If you want to start breeding chickens in order to perpetuate your flock, there are several different ways you can start:

 - hatch fertile eggs — get eggs from a breeder and begin hatching those

 - buy adult birds — get adult (already laying) hens and a rooster from a breeder, begin hatching eggs that they produce

 - buy started chickens — get young adult birds from a breeder, raise them to laying age, and use them as your breeders